Our Team

 Audit and Risk Committee

-Our Audit and Risk Committee comprises Mr. Chua, Mr. Yee and Mr. Chew.
-The Chairman of our Audit and Risk Committee is Mr. Chua.
+Our Audit and Risk Committee comprises Ms. Zhang, Mr. Yee and Mr. Xu.
+The Chairman of our Audit and Risk Committee is Ms. Zhang.
 The quorum shall be any three (3) members, including the chairman of our Audit and Risk Committee.
 Our Audit and Risk Committee will assist our Board of Directors in discharging its responsibility to safeguard our assets, maintain adequate accounting records and develop and maintain effective systems of internal control, with the overall objective of ensuring that our management creates and maintains an effective control environment in our Group.

 Our Audit and Risk Committee will provide a channel of communication between our Board, our management and our external auditors on matters relating to audit.
 Our Audit and Risk Committee will meet periodically to perform, among others, the following functions: